This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Anyone with chronic liver disease
+- You have a chronic liver disease or HIV.

 Risks of the hepatitis A vaccine:

 The area where you got the shot may be sore or tender.
 This is usually mild and goes away in a few hours.
-You may also have a headache or loss of appetite, or feel tired for up to 2 days.
+You may also have a headache, loss of appetite, or feel tired for up to 2 days.
 You may have an allergic reaction to the vaccine.
 This can be life-threatening.
 If you have severe allergies, including to latex, ask if the vaccine contains ingredients that can trigger an allergic reaction.
 If you are pregnant, ask your healthcare provider about any possible risks to you or your unborn baby.

 - You have signs of a severe allergic reaction, such as trouble breathing, hives, or wheezing.

 - You have a high fever or any behavior changes that concern you.

 Call your doctor if:

 - You have questions or concerns about the hepatitis A vaccine.

 to the area to relieve swelling and pain.

 Write down your questions so you remember to ask them during your visits.